VidyaSource/website/src/_content/blog/scala-go.md

 powerful safety net.

-Operationally, as you might expect from a language borne from academia, Scala tooling can be problematic and compilation can be slow, but type inference, a vast standard library, and other features of the language make you very productive once you get the hang of them.
+Operationally, as you might expect from a language borne from academia, Scala tooling can be problematic and compilation can be slow--particularly if you are not yet using Scala 3, which only recently emerged and is very slowly percolating through the ecosystem (Remember the Python 2 to Python 3 transition?).
+But type inference, a vast standard library, and the time-tested reliability of the JVM make you very productive once you get the hang of them.
 Performance varies with the JVM you're running, but regardless you do have to contend with the size of compiled objects and the latency of garbage collection at runtime.
 When you want to experiment, you can skip the ceremony of writing a class or test and instead use a command-line REPL, an online REPL called